-- 1, financial entity' means any of the following: - (a) an investment firm authorised in accordance with Directive 2014/65/EC, - (b) a credit institution authorised in accordance with Directive 2013/36/EU of the European Parliament and of the Council15, - (c) an insurance undertaking authorised in accordance with Directive 73/239/EEC16, - (d) an assurance undertaking authorised in accordance with Directive 2002/83/EC of the European Parliament and of the Council17, - (e) a reinsurance undertaking authorised in accordance with Directive 2005/68/EC of the European Parliament and of the Council18, - (f) a UCITS and, where relevant, its management company, authorised in accordance with Directive 2009/65/EC of the European Parliament and of the Council19, - (g) an institution for occupational retirement provision within the meaning of Article 6(a) of Directive 2003/41/EC of the European Parliament and of the Council20, - (h) an alternative investment fund managed by AIFMs authorised or registered in accordance with Directive 2011/61/EU of the European Parliament and of the Council 21,
+1. 'financial entity' means any of the following:

+(a) an investment firm authorised in accordance with Directive 2014/65/EC,

+(b) a credit institution authorised in accordance with Directive 2013/36/EU of the European Parliament and of the Council5,

+(c) an insurance undertaking authorised in accordance with Directive $73/239/EEC^{6}$,

+(d) an assurance undertaking authorised in accordance with Directive 2002/83/EC of the European Parliament and of the Council7,

+(e) a reinsurance undertaking authorised in accordance with Directive 2005/68/EC of the European Parliament and of the Council8,

+4 Directive (EU) 2021/338 of the European Parliament and of the Council of 16 February 2021 amending Directive 2014/65/EU as regards information requirements, product governance and position limits, and Directives 2013/36/EU and (EU) 2019/878 as regards their application to investment firms, to help the recovery from the COVID-19 crisis (OJ L 68, 26.2.2021, p.
+14).

-15 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms.
+5 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms.

-16 First Council Directive of 24 July 1973 on the coordination of laws regulations and administrative provisions relating to the taking up and pursuit of the business of direct insurance other than life assurance.
+6 First Council Directive of 24 July 1973 on the coordination of laws regulations and administrative provisions relating to the taking up and pursuit of the business of direct insurance other than life assurance.

-17 Directive 2002/83/EC of the European Parliament and of the Council of 5 November 2002 concerning life assurance.
+7 Directive 2002/83/EC of the European Parliament and of the Council of 5 November 2002 concerning life assurance.

-18 Directive 2005/68/EC of the European Parliament and of the Council of 16 November 2005 on reinsurance.
+8 Directive 2005/68/EC of the European Parliament and of the Council of 16 November 2005 on reinsurance.